Low-Cost Public Jenkins Server using Terraform and DigitalOcean

 is needed since the JCasC plugin is not present by default.

-If I deployed Jenkins using docker instead of the Ubuntu package, I could have built it with the needed plugins.
+If I had deployed Jenkins using docker instead of the Ubuntu package, I could have built it with the needed plugins.

-I purposely chose to not use Docker given the small server size and, to be honest, I didn’t want to support building custom docker images for this.
+I purposely chose not to use Docker given the small server size, and, to be honest, I didn’t want to support building custom docker images for this.

 Setup wizard

-To skip the initial Jenkins setup wizard I run a sed 's/NEW/RUNNING/g'
+To skip the initial Jenkins setup wizard, I run a sed 's/NEW/RUNNING/g'

 command to trick Jenkins into thinking it’s already provisioned.

-I’m not sure what impact this will have on upgrades / installs.
+I’m not sure what impact this will have on upgrades/installs.

 HTTPS